mr2raccoon/caactus/README.md

 - The script in the background will convert `.tif-files` to `.h5-format`.
 - The `.h5-format` allows for better [performance when working with ilastik](https://www.ilastik.org/documentation/basics/performance_tips).
 2. When the file path are correct, click ```Run```.

+CAVE: After successfully having converted the files, we recommend deleting the content of 0_3_batch_renamed in order to save disk space.

 ### 5.3 Batch Processing Pixel Classification